 - Cycle the power to see if the router recovers. - Clear the router's configuration to factory defaults.
 This will set the router's IP address to 192.168.0.1.
-This procedure is explained in "Using the Reset Button" on page 36.
+This procedure is explained in "Using the Reset Button to Reset the Router" on page 32.